 If you haven’t sent me your outfit, you still have until tomorrow.
-And don’t forget to check back on Wednesday for the full round-up!
+And don’t forget to check back on Wednesday to see how others interpret this artwork!